AndrewW5/Artventure-Project/README.txt

 * Main Menu is being developed to integrate all of the modes (Art mode, Adventure Mode, Tutorial, Credits) for Artventure

-* Developing Level Two currently.
-Dingo Deleto is being added at the end.
-House components are working.
-Starting Development of Level Three soon.

-* Level 3 design is almost complete.
-Boss Battle being worked on.
+* Developing Level Three currently.
+Polishing for other levels and integrating them.